 IV.
 Application and Submission Information

-If you request an application from ED Pubs, be sure to identify this competition as follows: CFDA Number 84.133A-11.
+If you request an application package from ED Pubs, be sure to identify this program or competition as follows: CFDA Number 84.326D.

 Individuals with disabilities can obtain a copy of the application package in an alternative format (e.g., Braille, large print, audiotape, or computer diskette) by contacting the person or team listed under Alternative Format in section VIII of this notice.

 2. Content and Form of Application Submission: Requirements concerning the content of an application, together with the forms you must submit, are in the application package for this competition.